Romulo Espaldon: Early life and education

 Espaldon was the son of Christian Bicolano teachers Cipriano Espaldon and Claudia Mercader.
 Heeding the call of the government to serve in the remotest places in the Philippines in the early part of the 20th century, his family moved from Sorsogon to Tawi-Tawi where his parents were pioneer educators.
 His ability to speak Tausug and Sinama, and his understanding of Muslim custom would later prove indispensable during his military and civilian career.
 He would eventually embrace Islam.

 He graduated as valedictorian from Bongao Elementary School in Tawi-Tawi in 1938, and with honors from Sulu High School in 1942.

 After World War II, Espaldon was sent to the Cooks and Bakers School of the Philippine Army at Camp Olivas where he graduated First Honor.
 On March 23, 1946, as he and his classmates were about to board a Douglas C-47 plane to return to Mindanao after graduation, he received orders that he would be retained as instructor at the school for having topped his class; hence, he remained at Camp Olivas.
 That day, the plane that he was supposed to board crashed on Mount Banahaw, killing most of the military passengers on board.

 After instructing at Camp Olivas, he attended FEATI University as a scholar and pursued a degree in aeronautical engineering.

 In 1947, Espaldon was one of fifty Filipino scholars selected by nationwide competitive examinations for midshipman training at the United States Merchant Marine Academy (USMMA) at Kings Point, New York pursuant to the Philippine Rehabilitation Act of 1946.
 Among his classmates were notable political activists Nemesio Prudente and Navy Capt.
 Danilo Vizmanos.
 An honor student and cadet officer, he eventually graduated valedictorian of the USMMA Deck Class of 1950 with an average of 90%.
 In 1995, he made history in the Academy as being only the third alumnus inducted into its Hall of Distinguished Graduates for being the first Academy graduate to attain the rank of Rear Admiral and for his successful efforts in bringing peace to Southern Philippines.

 In 1952, he took up the Anti-Submarine Warfare Deck Officers Course at the Naval Training College and finished first with a rating of 99%.

 In 1968, he graduated from the Naval Command Course at the US Naval War College.
-A few years later, he obtained his masters degree in National Security Administration from the National Defense College of the Philippines where his academic performance was rated as "Superior."
+A few years later, he obtained his master's degree in National Security Administration from the National Defense College of the Philippines where his academic performance was rated as "Superior."
 Out of thirteen foreign and local courses that he took, he topped six of them and the rest with honors.

 In 1981, the Western Mindanao State University (WMSU) conferred upon him a Doctor of Humanities honoris causa for his role in elevating Zamboanga State College into WMSU.